ScottJensen7/frontend-nanodegree-mobile-portfolio/README.md

 ### Files, Dependencies, and Use

 This project depends on the following files and needs a browser to display the index.html page.
+You can also view the site here: http://scottajensen.com/P5/

 * `css/print.css`
 * `css/style.css`